top of page

 ORIGINAL RESEARCH

 Detecting moving objects is crucial in the animal kingdom and is fundamental to vision.
 In the vertebrate retina, starburst amacrine cells are directionally selective in terms of their calcium responses to stimuli that move centrifugally from the soma.
 The mechanism by which starburst amacrine cells show calcium bias for centrifugal motion is still to be determined.
 Recent morphological studies using fluorescent microscopy and immunostaining have shown that the endoplasmic reticulum is omnipresent in the soma, extending to the distal processes of starburst amacrine cells.
 Electron microscopy for ChAT SAC in adult rat retina unequivocally proves the presence of local endoplasmic reticulum.
 The submicron in diameter dendrites implies that the endoplasmic reticulum is not luminally connected between the soma and the distal tips.
-We construct a computational model of SAC dendrites with ER to simulate the Ca2+-induced Ca2+ release (CICR)-based calcium waves in the presence of unsaturated buffer to test the hypothesis that the CICR mechanism can sustain constant calcium wave propagation in the centrifugal direction...
+We construct a computational model of SAC dendrites with ER to simulate the Ca2+-induced Ca2+ release (CICR)-based calcium waves in the presence of unsaturated buffer to test the hypothesis that CICR mechanism can sustain constant calcium wave propagation in the centrifugal direction.
+The veto mechanism with a 100msec delay for the operation of retinal direction selectivity. is a working hypothesis, in which a CICR mechanism in the presence of local endoplasmic reticulum underlies speed tuning for directionality and propagation failure in the centripetal direction due to a build-up of calcium hyperexcitability in the distal regions of starburst amacrine cells.
+Modeling the heterogeneity of calcium endoplasmic reticulum in simulated starburst amacrine cells sheds light on a possible explanation for the cause ...

 bottom of page